Burmese–Siamese War (1809–1812): First Burmese invasion (November 1809)

 Nga U, the commander and the governor of Tavoy, fell ill and died at Takua Pa.
 Zeya Thuriya Kyaw and Thinka Thuriya decided to retreat from Thalang to Pakchan, Ranong.
 The first siege of Thalang was then over.
 Atwinwun the supreme commander at Tavoy, however, ordered both Zeya Thuriya Kyaw and Thinka Thuriya to be executed for their failures.
 Zeya Thuriya Kyaw pleaded to Atwinwun for a second chance and was spared.

-The Siamese relief forces under Chao Phraya Yommaraj Noi reached Nakhon Si Thammarat in November 1809.
-Together with Chao Phraya Nakhon Phat, Yommaraj Noi led the Siamese armies to Trang.
+The Siamese relief forces under Chaophraya Yommaraj Noi reached Nakhon Si Thammarat in November 1809.
+Together with Chaophraya Nakhon Phat, Yommaraj Noi led the Siamese armies to Trang.
 Sultan Ahmad Tajuddin Halim Shah II of Kedah was also compelled to send Malay navy forces under the command of the Laksamana (who later became Bendahara Maharaja Sura) of Kedah to aid the Siamese at Trang.

 Second Burmese invasion (January 1810)

 Phraya Thalang Thien the governor, upon seeing the Burmese retreat, thought that the invasion was over and loosened the defenses.
 He opened the gates for the inhabitants to return to their normal life.
 However, in January 1810, Atwinwun organized the new invasion of Thalang.
 Atwinwun appointed Nga Chan as the new commander of the invading forces.
 Nga Chan was joined by Thuriya Thaya Kyaw who had been defeated by the Siamese at Chumphon and retreated to join Nga Chan at Thalang.
 Nga Chan invaded the Phuket island in two directions, both at Ban Sakhu to the northwest and at Phuket Tha Ruea to the east.
 Facing two-pronged attacks, Phraya Thalang Thien was unable to assembly forces in time and was left with few garrisons in the citadel.

 The Siamese generals - Yommaraj Noi at Trang and Phraya Thotsayotha at Pak Phra - faced a major problem.
 They lacked adequate ships to transport the forces across the sea to Phuket.
 The Siamese had to construct the fleet from the rabbles.
 Fearing that Thalang would fall to the Burmese, Yommaraj Noi had Phraya Thainam assemble local boats into a fleet to engage with the Burmese at Phuket.
 Thainam led a small Siamese fleet to meet the Burmese on the eastern shores of Phuket at the Cape Jamu, leading the Battle of Jamu.
 The Burmese were defeated.
 However, the Siamese gunpower keg accidentally exploded and killed many Siamese personnel including Phraya Thainam.